 Complicated Appraisal Cases Demand Experienced Lawyer.

 What would you do if someone filed a complaint claiming you did something wrong or unethical as a licensed appraiser?
 Who would you rely on to respond to the complaint, keep your license and maintain your reputation?
 You need someone who knows how to handle professional license defense cases.
 You need someone with years of experience and extensive knowledge of Texas' complex legal system.
-You need the Bertolino Law Firm.
+You need Bertolino LLP.

 The Texas Appraiser Licensing and Certification Board licenses, certifies and regulates real estate appraisers in Texas under state and federal laws.
 The board accepts complaints from the public against real estate appraisers, appraisal management companies, and unlicensed persons engaging in real estate appraisal services.
 If you are the subject of a complaint, don't automatically assume that you can take care of the issue on your own.